leviat-tech/concrete/docs/README.md

 <combo-demo />

-With regards to visual presentation, the system tends to be opinionated rather than flexible (although default styles can be overridden when desired)--the goal is to encourage UI consistency in a variety of different technical applications.
+With regards to visual presentation, the system tends to be opinionated rather than flexible (although default styles can be overridden when desired).
+The goal is to encourage UI consistency in a variety of different technical applications.